-- Good knowledge of the MicroEJ Glossary. - Tutorial Understand how to build a MicroEJ Firmware and its dependencies has been followed. - MicroEJ SDK distribution 20.07 or more (see Determine the MicroEJ Studio/SDK Version). - The WROVER Platform has been properly setup (i.e., it can be used to generate a MicroEJ Mono-Sandbox Firmware).
+- Good knowledge of the MicroEJ Glossary. - Tutorial Understand how to build a MicroEJ Firmware and its dependencies has been followed. - MicroEJ SDK distribution 20.07 or more (see SDK Version). - The WROVER Platform has been properly setup (i.e., it can be used to generate a MicroEJ Mono-Sandbox Firmware).